FlashForth is a standalone native Forth operating system

 \ Task loop for displaying data on the LCD display : lcd_display ( -- ) lcd_init ['] lcd_emit 'emit ! \ Use LCD emit hex begin #00 lcd_at \ Position cursor at beginning of first line ."
 Ticks: " ticks u.4 \ Display the current number of ticks again ; 10 20 20 0 task: lcd_task \ tibsize stacksize rsize addsize -- ' lcd_display lcd_task tinit lcd_task run

 I have always found DO..LOOP cumbersome to use.
 I wanted to separate the loop count and the index handling.
-Therefore in FF 3.0 FOR..NEXT and the P register were introduced.
+The FF core implements FOR..NEXT and a re-entrant P register.

 FOR..NEXT loops exactly the amount of times specified ( also 0 ) .